WebLogin/trendchart-elements/README.md

 	- `--shape-focused-opacity` - Column / Bar opacity on hover - Default `0.5`
 - Pie chart
 	- `--shape-focused-opacity` - Slice opacity on hover - Default `0.5`

+## Upcoming V2

+New major version (will change the markup) work in progress, with the following features :

+- [ ] Stacked bar values
+- [ ] Stacked column values
+- [ ] Extract tooltip to reduce size
+- [ ] Emit events on hover for better third party integration
+- [ ] Lit 3 compatibility

 ## License